 *Please note: All dates, trips and programmes listed here are subject to change.

 Management and team

 Both in class work or practical projects – in the Atelier Ludwigsburg-Paris you will benefit from successful lecturers from the film industry.
 The management in Ludwigsburg has recruited Prof. Roman Paul and Prof. Gerhard Meixner – founders of RAZOR FILM.
 Their productions earned them two Golden Globes and two Oscar nominations.
-Anne Christine Knoth is responsible for coordination on the German side.
+Mareike Schmid is responsible for coordination on the German side.
 Christine Ghazarian manages the Atelier in France.

 Who is eligible to participate in the Atelier Ludwigsburg-Paris?

 The year of continuous education is addressed to up-and-coming producers and distributors aged up to 30.
 It offers in-depth training with a European bias.
 If you have graduated from a film university or other relevant course, and have gained some professional experience in the film industry, we look forward to your application.
 The deadline for the academic year 2022/2023 is 31 May 2022, 12 pm CEST.
 If your application is positively received, we will invite you to Ludwigsburg for an entrance examination end of June 2022.
 The entrance examination in Paris is expected to take place in July.

 Besides European applicants, international candidates are also eligible for the training year at Ludwigsburg-Paris.

 The 2022/2023 programme is also open to applicants who do not come from member countries of the EU’s CREATIVE EUROPE programme.
 That also gives non-European beginners the opportunity to acquire or develop their skills for a career in the European film industry.